benwilcock/test-driven-jee-modernisation/README.md

 # test-driven-jee-modernisation
 An example of how ArchUnit can be used to help you eradicate dependencies to the Java Enterprise framework.

-## Original Source
+## Original JEE Source

-The EJB source code came from [https://github.com/apache/tomee/tree/master/examples/ejb-examples](https://github.com/apache/tomee/tree/master/examples/ejb-examples)
+The JEE source code I've used for this exercise came from [https://github.com/apache/tomee/tree/master/examples/ejb-examples](https://github.com/apache/tomee/tree/master/examples/ejb-examples)
+I've added the odd extra class to round out the sample.
+The JEE code is not intended to run.

 ## Running the samples